illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 ## Digital Processing

 The following instructions are not intended for born-digital collections with complex original order or large digital collections requiring more intensive preservation measures.
 These policies and procedures will be updated when we implement Preservica.
-This guide is intended primarily for processing small, simple digital collections such as:
+This guide is intended primarily for processing small, simple, digital collections such as:
 - Scan and return projects
   - *Example: [Old China Hands digital-only photo collections](https://oac.cdlib.org/findaid/ark:/13030/c8sn0h46/)*
 - Artificially created collections